EP Corporate Group to invest in thyssenkrupp Steel, aiming for joint venture

 Investment in Green Technologies

-Thyssenkrupp has already initiated steps towards greener production methodologies with the construction of the first hydrogen-capable direct reduction plant at Duisburg, which is supported by significant federal and state investments.
+Thyssenkrupp has already initiated steps towards greener production methodologies with the construction of the first -capable direct reduction plant at Duisburg, which is supported by significant federal and state investments.
 This project is considered a blueprint for the industry’s future, requiring extensive green electricity for hydrogen-based steel production processes.

 Future Plans and Economic Impact

 The partnership foresees enhancing the Duisburg site’s energy supply, potentially including additional green electricity, hydrogen, and natural gas to support the steel production process.
-EPCG also has plans to significantly expand its renewable energy capacity in Germany, with a focus on wind, solar, and biomass.
+EPCG also has plans to significantly expand its capacity in Germany, with a focus on wind, solar, and biomass.

 This strategic acquisition not only aims to transform thyssenkrupp Steel Europe but also positions the company for a future of sustainable and competitive steel production.
 The collaboration between thyssenkrupp’s material know-how and EPCG’s energy expertise could set a new standard in the industry for environmental sustainability and economic performance.